csdms-contrib/topotoolbox/readme.md

 - new function: GRIDobj/pad
 - new function: STREAMobj/distance
 - new function: STREAMobj/plotc
+- new function: STREAMobj/plotdzshaded
+- new function: STREAMobj/meanupstream
 - new function: STREAMobj/plot3
 - new function: STREAMobj/chitransform
 - new function: STREAMobj/cumtrapz